mdburch/CleaningDataProject/CodeBook.md

       * Body is a body acceleration signal
       * Jerk is  jerk Body linear acceleration
       * Mag is signals of the magnitude of the three-dimensional signals
-      * -XYZ represents the axis the data was read from
+      * _XYZ represents the axis the data was read from
       * For more details read the raw data description above
     *   AvgMeans - the average mean value of all samples of a feature for a subject performing a given activity
     *   AvgStd - the average standard deviation value of all samples of a feature for a subject performing a given activity